arlbibek/windows-ahk/README.md

 [ *Recommended* ]

-1. Download and Run the `WINDOWS_AHK.exe` from one of the [releases](https://github.com/arlbibek/windows-ahk.git "Visit releases page").
+1. Download the `WINDOWS_AHK.exe` from one of the [releases](https://github.com/arlbibek/windows-ahk.git "Visit releases page").
+2. Run the `WINDOWS_AHK.exe` file.
-2. Done! _You shall now see the `WINDOWS_AHK.exe` file running on the system tray._
+3. Done! _You shall now see the `WINDOWS_AHK.exe` file running on the system tray._

 ### Option 2

 [ _If you have trust issues with .exe(s) and/or want to make some changes_ ]

 1. First, Download and Install AutoHotKey [ *from one of the links above* ].
-2. Then, Download and Run the `WINDOWS.ahk` file from one of the [releases](https://github.com/arlbibek/windows-ahk.git "Visit releases page") (or you may clone the repo).
+2. Then, Download the `WINDOWS.ahk` file from one of the [releases](https://github.com/arlbibek/windows-ahk.git "Visit releases page") (or you may clone the repo).
+3. Run the `WINDOWS.ahk` file.
-3. Done! _You shall now see the `WINDOWS_AHK.ahk` file running on the system tray._
+4. Done! _You shall now see the `WINDOWS_AHK.ahk` file running on the system tray._

 > **To automatically start the script when you log on to the computer.**
 >